MicrosoftDocs/PlayReady/Docs/Overview/scenario-rental-content.md

 Because rental content generally requires start and expiration times, the client will be required to support some type of PlayReady trusted clock.
 For more information, see [Trusted Clocks](trusted-clocks.md).

-The following figure indicates the interactions between clients and servers in the rental content scenario.
+The following figure indicates the interactions between clients and Servers in the rental content scenario.

  ![Rental Content](../images/image26_10.jpg)